johnjhr/Home-Automation-using-Machine-Learning---HAMRPI/README.md

 A web-app is being developed on this, so that it can be accessed from ios/android/windows browsers.

-<B> NOTE: </b> -- Project in progress -- Possible updates by April 5, 2019 ---
+<B> NOTE: </b> --- Documentation  in progress -- Possible updates by June 5, 2019 ---